Insights

 Only what allows the organization as a whole to learn leads to change.
 This requires commitment, a willingness to take risks and a good reason to leave the old harbor.
 All too often, change processes are initiated out of necessity.
 The market, digitalization, competition - exogenous factors as potential threats.
 However, from the employee's point of view, none of this has anything to do with them.

-Nevertheless, the team sets out on a joint search.
+Nevertheless, the team sets out together on a search.
 For what connects us, what drives us.
 To the big questions: Who are we?
 What do we stand for?
 What makes us different as a brand?
-But here, too, the danger lurks in the process of self-reflection: showing ourselves to be not enough, not wanted, not unique.
+But here too, the danger lurks in the process of self-reflection: showing ourselves to be not enough, not wanted, not unique.
 The result: a weak self-image, a vision that is not a vision, a mission and self-image characterized by the lowest common denominator.
-You know: "No. 1 in the market", "XX turnover", "international, innovative, dynamic and sustainable".
+You know: „No. 1 in the market“, „XX turnover“, „international, innovative, dynamic and sustainable“.
 Correct in terms of content and very, very convenient.

 4. images as an instrument of change

-To this day, Plato's allegory of the cave is the leading metaphor in terms of self-knowledge.
+To this day, Plato's allegory of the cave is the leading metaphor when it comes to self-knowledge.
 It is also the basis of our Western world view.
-Its paradigm: "Form is only appearance - the real, the true is separate from it"; "Nothing is as it seems"; "There is an underlying truth"; "Don't trust your senses".
+Its paradigm: „Form is only appearance - the real, the true is separate from it“; „Nothing is as it seems“; „There is an underlying truth“; „Don't trust your senses“.
 They may be true in the world of logic and philosophy.
 It also seems to be prevalent on the management floors of companies.
 It separates perception from reality, ration from emotion.
 However, when it comes to perception and behavior, other laws also apply.
 Our perception is holistic, it does not initially separate form from content.
 We continuously associate and combine observation, feeling and meaning.
 Because the image is concrete and the word remains abstract.
 So even the cleverest formulation is of no use if the new world is not experienced.
 On the contrary, it remains an assertion that needs to be proven.
 Until then, change is not possible.

 5. from identity to identification